JOSH MULARELLA, MEDICAL DIRECTOR

 Medical Director Introduction

-Congratulations on registering for the Grand to Grand Ultra!
+Congratulations on registering for the Grand to Grand Ultra / Mauna to Mauna Ultra!
 This race will test you mentally and physically unlike anything you have ever attempted before.
-The desert is quite unforgiving and without the proper preparation and training you can get seriously sick or injured.
+The Utah desert is quite unforgiving and without the proper preparation and training you can get seriously sick or injured.
+Hawaii Island has 11 of the world’s 13 climate zones.
+Temperatures will range from tropical and humid to very cold and almost freezing, with elevations ranging from sea level to over 9,000 ft. in the space of one week.
 But not to worry, that’s why we are here!

 Your Friendly Medical Team

-The G2G medical team consists of six “medics” who are usually physicians with specialized training in emergency/wilderness/race medicine.
+The G2G and M2M medical teams consist of six “medics” who are usually physicians with specialized training in emergency/wilderness/race medicine.
 On any given year there may also be Physician Assistants, Nurse Practitioners, Paramedics, or Nurses.
 Once the race has begun there will be one medic assigned to each of the four checkpoints and another one at base camp.
 The medical director will be mobile out on the course in case any issues arise.
 Once checkpoints close for the day all medics will make their way back to the medical tent at base camp.